 6. Charlie and the Chocolate Factory (2005)

 Tim Burton recreated the same magic from the former movie in 2005, this one starring Johnny Depp as the great Willy Wonka.
-While the story line is nearly the same, the difference between the 1971 and the 2005 is the awesome CG that sway us into a new world of chocolate rivers, candies and everything that brings out the inner child in us.
+While the story line is nearly the same, the difference between the 1971 and 2005 is the awesome CG that sway us into a new world of chocolate rivers, candies and everything that brings out the inner child in us.

 7. Ratatouille (2007)

 Ratatouille, a movie about a young rat who gets inspired by Chef Auguste Gusteau to cook without any limits.
 When Remy partners with Linguini that’s when the fun begins.
-They make amazing food and humour together and keep our plates full throughout the movie.
+They make amazing food and humor together and keep our plates full throughout the movie.